Celytic/Wine-Game-Compatibilities/Game-list.md

 # If you would like me to test a game, submit an issue ticket and I will check the game out.

+# CastleMiner Z
+Game seems to run without issues; framerate is capped at 60.
+Not too much to report, game seems to work okay in offline singleplayer; haven't tested it in multiplayer; may add that later.

 # The Elder Scrolls V: Skyrim Special Edition
 Game will run fine under Proton, but don't expect to get mods working.